Taxation of Fringe Benefits

 - Employee discounts of up to 20% of the regular price for services and, for products, up to the average gross-profit percentage of all products sold by the business.
 2

 - Employee stock options.
-Under certain circumstances, employee stock options may be subject to all taxes, but if the rules are followed, then the employee must pay only the long-term capital gains tax, which is much lower than the taxes on employment, that becomes due when the stock that was acquired by exercising the option is finally sold.
+Under certain circumstances, employee stock options may be subject to all taxes, but if the rules are followed, the employee must pay only the long-term capital gains tax that becomes due when the stock acquired by exercising the option is finally sold.

 - Employer-provided retirement advice, but only if the employer maintains a qualified retirement plan.
 However, the retirement advice can cover general retirement options, not just information about the employer's retirement plan.
 Retirement services, such as for accounting, legal, brokerage, or tax preparation services are not included.